 • Remove any glue on the glass and clean with water, and be careful not to damage the good film as you remove the wrinkled chunks of glue.
 Wipe the glass dry with a towel before getting a piece of the tint film slightly bigger than the part that needs repair.

-Also, make sure your new tint matches with the existing tint film’s shade.
+Also, make sure your new tint matches the existing tint film’s shade.
 As you place the new film, squeegee all air out and push it to the edges.
 Use a sharp razor blade to cut off the extra film and be precise to ensure the seams are close for a perfect look.
 Leave the tint for about two hours to allow it to cure.

 • For a full replacement, clean the window with ammonia-based glass cleaner and remove any extra glue on the edges using a razor blade.
 Ammonia dissolves the glue and makes the film come off quickly.